Aryna Sabalenka: 2018: Newcomer of the Year, Premier 5 title

-During the North American hardcourt summer season, Sabalenka continued to rise through the rankings.
+During the North American hardcourt summer season, Sabalenka rose through the rankings.
 At the two Premier 5 tournaments, she reached the third round at the Canadian Open and the semifinals at the Cincinnati Open.
 In the former, she avenged her previous loss to world No. 2, Wozniacki, for the biggest win of her career, hitting 64 winners during the match.
-In the latter, she recorded two more top ten wins over No. 8 Plíšková and No. 5 Caroline Garcia before losing to world No. 1, Simona Halep.
+In the latter, she recorded two more top-ten wins over No. 8 Plíšková and No. 5 Caroline Garcia before losing to world No. 1, Simona Halep.
 Just a week later, Sabalenka won her first WTA Tour title at the Premier-level Connecticut Open with wins over world No. 9, Julia Görges, in the semifinal, and Carla Suárez Navarro in the final.
 Playing a fourth consecutive week, she closed out this part of the season with her best result at a Grand Slam tournament to date, making it to the fourth round at the US Open.
 In particular, she upset world No. 5, Petra Kvitová, in the third round before losing to the eventual champion, Naomi Osaka.
 She was the only player to win a set against Osaka in the tournament.

-After the US Open, Sabalenka earned her first No. 1 seed at the Tournoi de Québec, but lost her opening match.
-Nonetheless, she followed this up by winning the Premier 5 level Wuhan Open, the biggest title of her career.
-During the event, she upset No. 6 Elina Svitolina in the second round and did not drop a set in any of her last four matches.
+After the US Open, Sabalenka earned her first No. 1 seed at the Tournoi de Québec but lost her opening match.
+Nonetheless, she followed this up by winning the Premier 5 level Wuhan Open, her biggest title so far.
+During the event, she upset No. 6 Elina Svitolina in the second round and did not drop a set in her last four matches.
 The following week, Sabalenka reached the quarterfinals of the China Open, a run that included a win over defending champion and No. 4, Caroline Garcia, for her eighth top-ten victory of the season.
 This success in China helped her climb to No. 11 in the world.
 At the end of the season, Sabalenka qualified for the WTA Elite Trophy, where she was grouped with Garcia and Ashleigh Barty.
-She defeated Barty to open the group, but lost to Garcia in the group's final match.
+She defeated Barty to open the group but lost to Garcia in the group's final match.
 Barty, having defeated Garcia with fewer games lost, advanced out of the group through the tiebreak criteria to end Sabalenka's season.
 Nonetheless, she was named the WTA Newcomer of the Year for her excellent performance in her first full year on the WTA Tour.